davidmcclure/twitter-ext/README.md

 Now, we're ready to deploy a Spark cluster.
 All of the above steps only have to be done once.
 Going forward, this is all we'll need to do.

 1. Check the instance type and count settings in `deploy/roles/ec2-instances/roles/worker/meta/main.yml`.
 I've been using c3.8xlarge's, which are a nice mix of performance (32 cores, 60g ram, 320g SSDs) and cost ($1.6/hour).
 Depending on the size of the job, I've been using anywhere from 2-10 workers.
 Keep in mind that, with 10 nodes, this will run $16/hour, which, if you forget to take down the cluster at the end, will add up quickly.
 The advantage to this whole system, though, is that deploying a cluster is very quick - about ~2-3 minutes - so it's reasonable to put up a cluster on a per-job basis.
 Eg, put up 20 nodes, run a job on 640 cores for 30 minutes, and then take it down immediately when it finishes, for a cost ~$10.
+See http://www.ec2instances.info for instance specs.

 1. Start the nodes with `ansible-playbook cluster.start.yml`, refresh the Ansible cache with `./ec2/ec2.py --refresh-cache`.